rindPHI/isla/islaspec.md

 They allow introducing a fresh variable, unconnected to the reference grammar, ranging over strings representing *positive* integers.
-We only allow positive integers since the SMT solver used by ISLa, Z3, does not support converting converting negative numeric strings to integers and back (see [this GitHub issue](https://github.com/Z3Prover/z3/issues/1846#issuecomment-424809364)).
+We only allow positive integers since the SMT solver used by ISLa, Z3, does not support converting negative numeric strings to integers and back (see [this GitHub issue](https://github.com/Z3Prover/z3/issues/1846#issuecomment-424809364)).
 The main use case of numeric quantifiers is connecting several semantic predicates.
 Consider, for example, the following ISLa constraint for CSV files: